-In the dawning age of scrunchies and “Hammer Pants,” a small-town musician with big-city talent found out she was expecting her third child a staggering eleven years after her last one.
-From that moment on, Susie Waldrop referred to her daughter Elicia as a ‘blessing’ which is loosely translated as an accident, albeit a pleasant one.
+In the dawning age of scrunchies and “Hammer Pants,” a small-town musician with big-city talent discovered she was expecting her third child, a staggering eleven years after her second.
+From that moment on, Susie Waldrop referred to her daughter Elicia as “the blessing,” which is Southern-speak for “the accident,” albeit a pleasant one.

 In the late 90’s, during a stint in rehab, Elicia was approached by a prophet who said, “Someday you will write a book.”